 AHCCCS Resubmission or Reconsideration

-- A copy of the document where the request was denied.
+- Copy of the document where the request was denied.

 The Reconsideration must include: